 What Sort of Activities Will I Participate in at Camp?

-Each day at camp campers will participate in several classes including
+Each day at camp campers will participate in fun activities such as;

 Can I Still Attend if I Have Certain Dietary/Medical Restrictions?

 Yes, on each camp application you will find a specific area to relay all needed medical information that we will need to know